awsdocs/aws-app-mesh-user-guide/doc_source/getting_started.md

 For more information about creating virtual nodes with the AWS CLI, see [create\-virtual\-node](https://docs.aws.amazon.com/cli/latest/reference/appmesh/create-virtual-node.html) in the *AWS Command Line Interface User Guide*\.

-## Step 3: Create Virtual Routers<a name="gs_create_virtual_routers"></a>
+## Step 4: Create Virtual Routers<a name="gs_create_virtual_routers"></a>

-Create a virtual router for each microservice's service name in your mesh\.
-For example, if your application has a frontend service and two backend services, you should create three virtual routers, one for each service\.
+Create a virtual router for each microservice in your mesh that you want to be fronted by multiple virtual nodes\.
+For example, if you have a virtual service that you would like to send 90% of traffic to `serviceA` and 10% of traffic to `serviceB`, then you should create a virtual router for that virtual service \(and later create the weighted route for the two virtual nodes\)\.

-Each service name within the mesh must be fronted by a virtual router\.
-The service name you specify for the virtual router must be a real DNS service name within your VPC\.
-In most cases, you should just use the same service name that you specified for your virtual nodes\.
+When you create a virtual router, you must specify a listener with the port and protocol for incoming traffic\.
+A virtual router can have only one listener\.

-Your application will vary, but as an example, the following JSON represents a virtual router called `serviceB`, for the service name `serviceB.simpleapp.local`\.
-This virtual router represents the backend for the virtual node created earlier\.
+Your application will vary, but as an example, the following JSON represents a virtual router called `serviceB` that listens for HTTP traffic on port 80\.

 ```
 {
   "meshName": "simpleapp",
   "spec": {
-    "serviceNames": [
+        "listeners": [
-      "serviceB.simpleapp.local"
+            {
+                "portMapping": {
+                    "port": 80,
+                    "protocol": "http"
+                }
+            }
         ]
     },
   "virtualRouterName": "serviceB"
 }
 ```